Do you consider yourself a chicken person?

-It begins by your chicken accidentally cutting its foot on something.
-It can happen when they are digging in the garden, scratching around in mulch, and so many other ways.
-But then the cut gets infected.
+It begins with your chicken accidentally cutting its foot on something.
+It can happen when they are digging in the garden, scratching around in mulch, and so many other ways, but then the cut gets infected.
 And the chicken’s foot will begin to swell.
 It can even swell up the leg.

-So you can treat it by performing surgery (learn how here.)
+You can treat it by performing surgery.
 If not, the infection will eventually take over the chicken and claim its life.

-Obviously, bumblefoot can happen very easily and there isn’t much you can do to prevent besides just keep a close eye on your chickens’ feet.
+Obviously, bumblefoot can happen very easily and there isn’t much you can do to prevent it besides keeping a close eye on your chickens’ feet.
 If you notice they have a cut then be sure to wash and disinfect it to prevent this disease from setting up.

 That is all of the common chicken diseases I have for you today.

 However, there are many less common illnesses too.
-So just be sure to always pay attention to your flock and stay alert to any changes.
+Just be sure to always pay attention to your flock and stay alert to any changes.
 Never be afraid to research.
 It is better to overreact than to underreact and miss something that could be detrimental to your whole flock.